ABCD-DEVCOM/ABCD2/README.md

 applications (within the Virtual Health Library context), were adopted and adapted into ABCD - that is why the original names such as iAH, SeCS (both developed by BIREME) and EmpWeb (Empréstimos en Web) developed originally by KALIO ltda. of Uruguay and amply tested in Valparaiso at the University) are maintained.
-These main parts are shown, with their hierarchical relationships, at the second level in the following picture and subsequently discussed briefly :
+These main parts are shown, with their hierarchical relationships, at the second level in the following picture:

 ![estructure_ABCD-1024x576](https://user-images.githubusercontent.com/20482054/124363175-28618800-dc10-11eb-85c9-b2630cfaaad3.jpg)